Are you aware of the coming changes in accounting for equity securities with ASU 2016-01?

 So what happens if there is an impairment?

-321-10-35-3 of the FASB Codification states, "An equity security without a readily determinable fair value that does not qualify for the practical expedient to estimate fair value in accordance with paragraph 820-10-35-59...shall be written down to its fair value if a qualitative assessment indicates that the investment is impaired and the fair value of the investment is less than its carrying value."
-(820-10-35-59 deals with measuring the fair value of investments in certain entities that calculate net asset value per share.)
+The FASB Codification (321-10-35-3) states the investment shall be written down to its fair value if a qualitative assessment indicates that the investment is impaired and the fair value of the investment is less than its carrying value.

-How is the change in value to be reflected in the income statement?
+How is the impairment reflected in the income statement?

 If an equity security without a readily determinable fair value is impaired, the entity should include the impairment loss in net income equal to the difference between the fair value of the investment and its carrying amount.